RawkodeAcademy/klustered/005/README.md

 ```

-- Janitor studing for CKS started a network policy, however did not finish it causing all ingress traffic to be blocked.
+- Janitor studying for CKS started a network policy, however did not finish it causing all egress traffic to be blocked.

 ```yaml
 apiVersion: networking.k8s.io/v1